-ATVs use a lead acid battery similar to a car battery, the difference is that ATV batteries are smaller.
+ATVs use a lead acid battery similar to a car battery, the difference is that the batteries are smaller.

-Often, I tell people to let it charge overnight and do the charging the night before the ride.
-Due to the size of ATV batteries, you don’t want to overcharge them, you want to go slow, and overnight is the best.
+Often, I tell people to let it go overnight and do it the night before the ride.
+Due to the size of batteries, you don’t want to overcharge them, you want to go slow, and overnight is the best.